-The use of views as an access control tool has been primarily researched in the area of databases [37, 42].
+The use of views as an access control tool has been primarily researched in the area of databases (Sheth and Larson, 1990; Wang and Spooner, 1987).
 Using database views, users are only shown the relevant data that they have access to.
 This is similar in concept to VBAC in which only data that needs to be shared is added to a user's view.
-A view-based access control model has also been used in networking to control access to management information in the Simple Network Management Protocol (SNMP) [44].
-There is also an attempt of creating a new operating system called View-OS [41] that presents a different view of the system resources including the filesystem, to an OS process.
-Also, chroot [29] can be used to present a different root (/) directory to a process.
-In contrast, our view based mechanism is a comprehensive privacy protection mechanism preventing many kinds of privacy breaches and works with existing nix systems.
+A view-based access control model has also been used in networking to control access to management information in the Simple Network Management Protocol (SNMP) (Wijnen et al., 1998).
+There is also an attempt of creating a new operating system called View-OS (2008) that presents a different view of the system resources including the filesystem, to an OS process.
+Also, man (Linux Manual pages, 2008) can be used to present a different root (/) directory to a process.
+In contrast, our view based mechanism is a comprehensive privacy protection mechanism preventing many kinds of privacy breaches and works with existing \nix systems.

-7 Conclusions and Future Work
+7 Conclusions and future work

-We have critically analyzed the nix access control model for privacy support in its data sharing mechanisms.
-We identified a number of design inadequacies that, combined with user or application's privacy-indifferent behavior, lead to privacy breaches.
-We tested two nix installations of a few hundred users and found that a massive amount of private data is inadequately protected including emails and actual passwords to financial and other sensitive websites.
-Based on our analysis, we promoted five data sharing mantras that should be followed for best privacy protection.
-Then, we proposed two solutions which when used jointly adhere to all the mantras and provide strong privacy protection.
-As part of the second solution, we propose a new view-based access control (VBAC) model which separates the owner's view of the home directory from other users.
-We also presented a new VBACenabled file system, called viewfs.
+In this paper, we critically analysed the \nix access control model for privacy support in its data sharing mechanisms.
+We identified design inadequacies that, combined with user and even application's privacy-indifferent behaviour, lead to privacy breaches.
+We evaluated two \nix installations of many hundred users and found that a large amount of private data is inadequately protected including e-mails, browsing history data and actual passwords to financial and other sensitive websites.
+Based on our analysis, we promoted five data sharing principles that should be followed for best privacy protection.
+Then, we proposed two solutions which when used jointly adhere to all the principles and provide strong privacy protection.
+As part of the second solution, we propose a new VBAC model which separates the owner's view of the home directory from other users.
+We also presented a new VBAC-enabled file system, called viewfs.
 Our experiments with three popular filesystem benchmarks prove that viewfs has acceptable performance, with little overheads.
-As part of our future work, we plan to deploy viewfs at a real nix installation and conduct a thorough usability study.
+As part of our future work, we are attempting to deploy viewfs at a real \nix installation and conduct a systematic usability study.
+We are also investigating the integration of our proposed privacy auditing tool with existing enterprise storage products.